Creative-Link-for-Digital-Health/Branding/Readme.md

-# Branding Guides for Creative Link for Advancing Digital Health
+# Branding Guide for Creative Link for Advancing Digital Health

 Most of the website branding must follow University of Kentucky Branding Guidelines.